zhanyang01/tp/docs/UserGuide.md

 Format 1: `preferredContact INDEX pc/PREFERRED_CONTACT`

 - **INDEX** must be a positive integer less than or equals to the number of clients currently shown on Insurahub.
-- **preferred contact method** either Phone number or Email
+- **preferred contact method** either phone number or email
 - Preferred contact method:
-  - phone
+  - phone number
   - email
 - Preferred contact parameter has to be in lowercase.
 - To remove the preferred contact of the client is `preferredContact INDEX pc/`